How an all-women news outlet is changing Somalia’s media landscape

 “We are encouraging our sisters,” says Fathi Mohamed Ahmed, chief editor of Bilan.
 Part of its mission is to “bring taboo subjects into the open,” notes Ms. Ahmed’s Bilan biography.
 “Our sisters, mothers, and grandmothers will talk to us about issues they never dare speak about with men.”

 But Bilan’s women sometimes have to convince their own families that they should pursue their dreams to be professional journalists.
-Ms. Ahmed says she faced resistance from her own grandmother, who told her being journalist is “not good for you.”
+Ms. Ahmed says she faced resistance from her own grandmother, who told her being a journalist is “not good for you.”

 Bilan’s success has changed her grandmother’s mind.
 “Now she is OK, she is happy!” she says, beaming.
 “She is proud of me.”